HEALTHY HAPPY KIDS - PARENTS GUIDE TO WHAT MATTERS MOST

 7. Whole Wheat or Whole Grain Bread

-Get your toddler started with the flavor and texture of whole grain early.
+Get your toddler started with the flavor and texture of whole wheat bread early.
 It helps establish a flavor preference and will be much easier in the long run.

 Try whole wheat pumpkin bread and pumpkin chocolate chunk muffins for starters.